monsoon53/RLCodeTest-SOLID/README.md

 # RLCodeTest-SOLID
 # SOLID Enhancements and Modifications #

-The original technical project that I submitted met the requirements reasonably well as it was requested that the application that was not to be over engineered - https://github.com/monsoon53/RLCodeTest-Original
+The original technical project that I submitted met the requirements reasonably well as it was requested that the application that was not to be an over engineered solution - https://github.com/monsoon53/RLCodeTest-Original

 However, I felt that the project could be improved in some areas.
-Should the requirement be for the application to be more extendable, and as compliant as possible with the SOLID Principles there are some changes that I would make.
+Should the requirements be for the application to be more extendable, and as compliant as possible with the SOLID Principles there are some changes that I would make.

 ## XML File generation ##
 * The presence of this code in MaturityDataService is a Single Responsibility Principle violation